TketEZ/tketEZ/README.md

 ### Hi there 👋

+Thanks for checking out my GitHub.

+There's not much here yet, but i'm learning new things every day so there probably will be some sort of cool contraption when you check back.

+Reach me at eric_zafarani@yahoo.co.uk.

 <!--
 **TketEZ/tketEZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.